evanap003300/EPOS/README.md

 # EPOS — EP's Operating System

-🖥️ *A lightweight 16-bit operating system written from scratch in C and x86 Assembly, designed to boot in real mode and display a custom logo to VGA memory.*
+*A lightweight 32-bit operating system written from scratch in C and x86 Assembly, designed to boot and display a custom logo to VGA memory.*

 ---